Case study

 “During the summer of 2022, we realised there was a further need for integration between the university courses to help achieve true collaboration with one another and really maximise the opportunities for both the students and the University of Derby alike,” Floyd explained.

-Ready to continue their business development journey, Fletcher and Floyd needed to find a space to continue their calls, meetings, and auditions and thus, found the Enterprise Centre.
-The two met with Michelle Crofts, Project Officer, who introduced the Innovation Hothouse.
+Ready to continue their business development journey, the team needed to find a space to continue their calls, meetings, and auditions and thus, found the Enterprise Centre.
+Fletcher and Floyd met with Michelle Crofts, Project Officer, who introduced the Innovation Hothouse.
 Alongside this, the team met with Oliver Stonier, Student Enterprise Manager, and Leanne Stevens, Enterprise Champion, to discuss the Be the Boss scheme, in which New Tropic Pictures pitched their business idea.

 What does the future hold?